pinojs/pino/docs/API.md

     of objects.
 These functions should return an JSONifiable object and they should never throw.
 When logging an object, each top-level property matching the exact key of a serializer will be serialized using the defined serializer.

+    Alternatively, it is possible to register a serializer under the key `Symbol.for('pino.*')` which will act upon the complete log object, i.e. every property.
   * `timestamp` (boolean|function): Enables or disables the inclusion of a timestamp in the log message.
 If a function is supplied, it must synchronously return a JSON string representation of the time, e.g. `,"time":1493426328206 (which is the default).